Chevrolet Tahoe: First generation (1992)

 1996 saw several revisions to the driveline, as the 5.7L V8 became the Vortec 5700 engine (following internal engineering revisions for increased output and fuel economy).
 Three-door wagons saw the return of available rear-wheel drive (for the first time since 1991) and push-button shifting was introduced for the 4x4 transfer case.
 Daytime running lights became introduced as a standard feature.
 The Mexican-market Chevrolet Silverado received its own front grille (fitting a Chevrolet emblem to a GMC grille).

 For 1997, the dashboard was upgraded with dual airbags.
-Along with revisions to the automatic transmission (the 5-speed manual was dropped after 1995), the power steering was upgraded to a speed-sensitive design.
-Z56 police-package option for Tahoe (see below) introduced to replace discontinued Caprice 9C1.
+Along with revisions to the automatic transmission (the five-speed manual was dropped after 1995), the power steering was upgraded to a speed-sensitive design.
+The Z56 police-package option for Tahoe (see below) introduced to replace the discontinued Caprice 9C1.

 1998 saw further upgrades to the model line.
-Alongside additional updates to the transmission, the part-time 4x4 system was replaced by "AutoTrac"; along with the traditional high and low range 4-wheel drive, the system also featured an automatic mode that engaged traction to the front axle only when the transfer case detected wheel slippage.
+Alongside additional updates to the transmission, the part-time 4x4 system was replaced by "AutoTrac".
+Along with the traditional high and low range four-wheel drive, the system also featured an automatic mode that engaged traction to the front axle only when the transfer case detected wheel slippage.
 Several functional features debuted, including a Homelink transmitter (integrating garage door openers and similar devices into several console pushbuttons) and the introduction of the PassLock key-based security system.
 Along with heated front seats, rear-seat air conditioning was introduced as an option.
 GMC introduced the Yukon Denali as the flagship SUV for General Motors.

 For 1999, the Tahoe/Yukon were largely carryover, with the Cadillac Escalade introduced as a counterpart of the Yukon Denali.
-Following the debut of the GMT800 architecture for 2000, only the Yukon Denali, Cadillac Escalade, and the Tahoe Limited/Z71 (see below) are produced.
+Following the debut of the GMT800 architecture for 2000, only the Yukon Denali, Cadillac Escalade, and the Tahoe Limited/Z71 (see below) were produced.

 Powertrain details

-The standard engine for the Blazer/Tahoe and the Yukon is a 350 cuin small-block V8; in 1994, a 395 cuin Detroit Diesel turbodiesel V8 became an option.
+The standard engine for the Blazer/Tahoe and the Yukon is a 350 cuin small-block V8.
+In 1994, a 395 cuin Detroit Diesel turbodiesel V8 became an option.
 Offered only with three-door 4x4s, the 6.5L was detuned to 360 lbft torque to accommodate the rear axle capacity of the 1500-series Tahoe.
 For 1996, the 5.7L engine became the Vortec 5700, reflecting design upgrades to power output and fuel economy.

 Transmissions included a four-speed automatic and five-speed manual; the latter transmission was only offered on two-door 4WD models and was discontinued after 1995.